tylersfoot/tylersbot/README.md

 `/eightball question:str` - lets the 8ball decide your fate

 `/say message:str` - makes the bot say the message specified

-`/poll question:str` - creates a poll in the current channel

 `/coinflip` - flips a coin. duh.